Corni33/CarND_P2_TrafficSigns/README.md

 ####**1.
 Choose five German traffic signs found on the web and provide them in the report.
 For each image, discuss what quality or qualities might be difficult to classify.**

-To better asses the model performance, the following eight new images have been downladed from the web and put through the classification pipeline:
+To better asses the models performance, the following eight new images have been downladed from the web and put through the classification pipeline:

 ![new traffic sign image][image_new_signs]

-Most signgs are clearly visible with good lighting.
+Most signs are clearly visible with good lighting and should therefore be able to be classified by the model.
-Image #6 is

-Here are five German traffic signs that I found on the web:

-![alt text][image4] ![alt text][image5] ![alt text][image6]
-![alt text][image7] ![alt text][image8]

-The first image might be difficult to classify because ...
+Then again the following points might make classification more difficult for the neural network:
+* image #4 has a corner of the traffic sign obscured
+* image #6 seems slightly distorted
+* image #8 is covered in dirt

 ####**2.
 Discuss the model's predictions on these new traffic signs and compare the results to predicting on the test set.
 Identify where in your code predictions were made.
 At a minimum, discuss what the predictions were, the accuracy on these new predictions, and compare the accuracy to the accuracy on the test set (OPTIONAL: Discuss the results in more detail as described in the "Stand Out Suggestions" part of the rubric).**